comp-physics/RBC3D/README.md

 cmake ..
-make case # or just `make` to make common and all the cases cd case srun -n 1 ./initcond # or mpiexec is petsc configured with it srun ./tube
+make case # or just `make` to make common and all the cases cd case srun -n 1 ./initcond # or mpiexec srun ./tube
 ```